wing5wong/artisan-whs-static/source/_extracurricular_activities/school-productions.md

 **Who can join:** All students via auditions

 **When:** Alternate years.
-Times vary, mostly evening and weekend rehearsals in the School Hall and/or Dance and Music Rooms
+Times vary, mostly evening and weekend rehearsals in the School Hall and/or Dance and Music Rooms.

 **Past productions include:**

 * 2023 Major Production "Grease"
 * 2021 Major Production "Mamma Mia!"
 * 2018 Junior Production 'Once On This Island'